clvv/fasd/README.md

 # How It Works

-When you source `f.sh`, `f` adds a hook which will be executed whenever you execute a command.
+When you source `fasd.sh`, `fasd` adds a hook which will be executed whenever you execute a command.
 The hook will scan your commands' arguments and determine if any of them refer to existing files or directories.
-If yes, `f` will add them to the database.
+If yes, `fasd` will add them to the database.

-When you run `f` with search arguments, `f` uses [Bayesian Ranking](https://github.com/clvv/f/wiki/Bayesian-Ranking) to find the best match.
+When you run `fasd` with search arguments, `fasd` uses [Bayesian Ranking](https://github.com/clvv/f/wiki/Bayesian-Ranking) to find the best match.

 # Compatibility

-`f`'s basic functionalities are POSIX compliant, meaning that you should be able to use `f` in all POSIX compliant shells.
-Your shell need to support command substitution in `$PS1` in order for `f` to automatically track your commands and files.
+`fasd`'s basic functionalities are POSIX compliant, meaning that you should be able to use `fasd` in all POSIX compliant shells.
+Your shell need to support command substitution in `$PS1` in order for `fasd` to automatically track your commands and files.
 This feature is not specified by the POSIX standard, but it's nonetheless present in many POSIX compliant shells.
-If you use some shell other than `bash`, `zsh` or `ksh` and `f` does not work out of the box for you, you can try calling `_f_ps1_install` to manually install the hook to your `$PS1`.
+If you use some shell other than `bash`, `zsh` or `ksh` and `fasd` does not work out of the box for you, you can try calling `_f_ps1_install` to manually install the hook to your `$PS1`.

 # Synopsis

 ```
-_f [options] [query ...]
+fasd [options] [query ...]
   options:
     -s        show list of files with their ranks
     -l        list paths only